JULY 7 - 9, 2017

 2 - 3 hours of Lectures (depends on day registered)

 Vendor room available for Lecture Series participants after 5 pm on Friday & Saturday

-NOTE: Performance tickets not included in Lecture Series packages.
+NOTE: Performance tickets are not included in Lecture Series packages.

 REGISTER HERE (scroll down to the daily Lecture Series selections)